rahmivinnn/e-snapp-fix/replit.md

 This is an energy monitoring web application called "e-snapp" built with a modern full-stack architecture.
 The application provides real-time energy consumption tracking, billing management, and energy usage analytics for residential users.
 It features a mobile-first responsive design with live data visualization, WebSocket-based real-time updates, and comprehensive energy management tools including consumption trends, billing summaries, and user notifications.

+**Latest Update (Aug 2, 2025)**: Successfully implemented full PWA (Progressive Web App) functionality with ultra-compact mobile optimization.
+Application is now installable as a native app on mobile devices and features no-scroll mobile design with 11px base font size.
+Deployed to insight-flow-ajunjuniantoro.replit.app with all PWA features active.

 # User Preferences

 Preferred communication style: Simple, everyday language.